JingMatrix/ChromeXt/README.md

 1. [Egde](https://www.microsoft.com/en-us/edge/download), `DevTools` front end is removed by its authors;
 2. [Vivaldi](https://vivaldi.com/en/android/), `Developer options` menu is removed by its authors.

-For WebView based browsers, we have experimental support of UserScript.
+Most WebView based browsers are also supported, if not, please report it.

 ## Usage